MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/installing-scanning-functionality-in-an-mfp-with-a-single-pdo.md

     HKR,,CoInstallers32,0x00010000,"sti_ci.dll, CoInstallerEntry"
     ```

-2. 2.Include a **WIASection** entry in the [**INF DDInstall Section**](../install/inf-ddinstall-section.md) that refers to the section containing all of the WIA-related settings.
+1. Include a **WIASection** entry in the [**INF DDInstall Section**](../install/inf-ddinstall-section.md) that refers to the section containing all of the WIA-related settings.
 The section containing the WIA-related settings must appear in the same INF file.

     ```INF
     [OEMMFP.GPD]